milkha/EPL/README.md

 The DATA (teams' previous and current performances) are in the DATA folder.

 The Stan fits (for each week) are saved in a folder with the name FITS (will be created if it does not exist).

+The code to read/munge data and fit the Stan model is also present in the file "epl.R"